node-ex/experiments--nx-nestjs-angular--angular-ssr-proxied-through-be/README.md

-# experiments--nx-nestjs-angular--angular-ssr
+# experiments--nx-nestjs-angular--angular-ssr-proxied-through-be

 ## Experiment

-This is an experiment project that demonstrates how to implement SSR for the Angular app using official Angular setup. `setup-angular-ssr-in-nestjs` unsuccessfully tried to implement SSR for the Angular app using NestJS as a backend.
+This is an experiment project that demonstrates how to proxy request to Angular SSR server app through the NestJS backend.
+It also shows how to serve static built files for another Angular app.

 Steps:

 1. Setup the repository (see below)
-2. Build the Angular app
+2. Build the Angular app 1 with `baseHref` option
-3. Inspect the `dist/apps/app-angular-1/server` directory
+   1. `pnpm exec nx run app-angular-1:build --baseHref=/app-angular-1/`
+3. Build the Angular app 2 with `baseHref` option
+   1. `pnpm exec nx run app-angular-2:build --baseHref=/app-angular-2/`
-4. Start the Angular development server
+4. Start the built server for the Angular app 1
+   1. `node ./dist/apps/app-angular-1/server/server.mjs`
+5. Start a development server for the NestJS app 1
+   1. `pnpm exec nx run app-nest-1:serve`
-5. Go to `http://localhost:4200` to see FE
+6. Go to `http://localhost:3000/app-angular-1` to see the Angular app 1
-6. Check the page source code in the browser to see the rendered HTML
+7. Check the page source code in the browser to see the rendered HTML of the Angular app 1
+8. Go to `http://localhost:3000/app-angular-2` to see the Angular app 2

 Implementation: See a couple of latest commits.